ibexa/documentation-developer/docs/guide/http_cache.md

 eZ Platform allows caching request made by logged in users, this is what we refer to as (user) context aware cache.

 What it means is that HttpCache is unique per user permissions (roles and limitations), meaning there are variations of cache shared only among users that have the exact same permissions.
-So if user is browsing a list of children locations, for instance, user will only see children locations he/she has access to even if the rendering of this is served from HttpCache.
+So if a user is browsing a list of for instance children locations, the user will only see children locations he/she has access to even if the rendering of this is served from HttpCache.

 This is accomplished by varying on a header called `X-User-Hash`, which the system populates on the request for you.
 The logic for this _([see below](#Request-life-cycle-explained))_ is accomplished in our provided VCL for Varnish and Fastly.